KuuuGR/TypingClubStoryTranslator/Stories/EdClubStories/TypingClub_Translation_Plugin.md

 ### Current Status

-- The plugin **successfully extracts story text** from the TypingClub lesson pages.
+- The plugin **successfully extracts the story text** from TypingClub lesson pages.
-- **Uploading translations** currently faces issues:
+- **However, uploading translations** currently encounters problems:
-    - The website's scripts overwrite the uploaded text after every word, reverting back to the original text.
+    - The website’s scripts overwrite the uploaded text after each word, reverting it back to the original text.
-    - Translations disappear immediately after spaces are encountered.
+    - As a result, the translated text disappears once you begin typing, causing improper interaction with the original language content.

 ---
 ### Temporary Solution